No bones about it…10 DANGERS why not to give your dog a bone!!

 I NEVER give my Yorkshire terrier Buttons, bones of any sort, as I thought I was very aware of the dangers.
 That was until I recently visited a pet food store and came across a lambs leg, so I asked what it was and was told it was a ‘raw hide bone’ and it was good for cleaning a dogs teeth and will give endless hours of enjoyment.

-Ultimately, I trusted this was not like any ordinary bone because it was from a pet shop, so I trusted the woman and purchased the bone and gave it to my dog.
-At first Buttons showed no interest in the bone, he mainly carried the bone around the house, buried it under cushions and just appeared protective of it.
-He never chewed on it until my friends dog came to visit one day and Buttons finally realised what he was meant to do with this bone.
+Ultimately, I imagine that this was not like any ordinary bone because it was from a pet shop, so I trusted the woman and purchased the bone and gave it to my dog.
+At first, Buttons showed no interest in the bone, mainly carrying it around the house, burying it under cushions and just acting protective of it.
+He did not chew on it until my friend’s dog came to visit one day and Buttons finally realised what he was meant to do with this bone.

 From that day on he looked like all his Christmases had come at once, he never had the bone out of his mouth.
 Every evening he would sit for hours licking and chewing this bone, and I left him to it, I never for a second thought it would cause any hard to him.